 Drive or take the morning bus to Berat — 57 miles (92 km) southwest of Tirana, roughly 1 hour 45 minutes by car or 2 hours 15 minutes by bus ($5–6).

 Start with Berat Castle.
 The walk up from Mangalem Quarter takes about 20 minutes on uneven cobblestones — wear proper shoes, not sandals.
-Inside the castle walls, visit the Onufri Iconography Museum ($2.50–3.50) to see the 16th-century painter’s work, famous for a shade of red that art historians still can’t fully explain.
+The castle grounds charge about $2.70 (300 Lek) during staffed hours and are free to enter outside them.
+Inside the walls, visit the Onufri Iconography Museum ($3.50–4.50 with audio guide) to see the 16th-century painter’s work, famous for a shade of red that art historians still can’t fully explain.

-Walk back down through Mangalem Quarter, cross the Gorica Bridge (Ottoman-era, pedestrian), and explore Gorica Quarter on the opposite bank for a different perspective on the famous window-stacked skyline.
+Walk back down through Mangalem Quarter, cross the Ottoman-era Gorica Bridge, and explore Gorica Quarter on the opposite bank for a different angle on the window-stacked skyline.

 • Location: 57 miles (92 km) southwest of Tirana